Cuthbert Collingwood, 1st Baron Collingwood: Battle of Trafalgar

 Royal Sovereign raced ahead of the other British ships at Trafalgar as the ship had recently given a new layer of copper on its hull.
-Having drawn considerably ahead of the rest of the fleet, she was the first engaged and was targeted by six enemy ships.
-"See", said Nelson, pointing to Royal Sovereign as she penetrated the centre of the enemy's line, "see how that noble fellow Collingwood carries his ship into action!"
+Having drawn considerably ahead of the rest of the fleet, she was the first engaged and was targeted by six ships of the line.
+"See", said Nelson, pointing to Royal Sovereign as she penetrated the centre of the Franco-Spanish line, "see how that noble fellow Collingwood carries his ship into action!"
 Probably it was at the same moment that Collingwood, as if in response to the observation of his great commander, remarked to his captain, "What would Nelson give to be here?"
-Royal Sovereign closed with the 112-gun Santa Ana, the flagship of Spanish Admiral Ignacio María de Álava, and fired several broadsides at close range, causing significant damage to the enemy ship.
+Royal Sovereign closed with the 112-gun Santa Ana, the flagship of Spanish Admiral Ignacio María de Álava, and fired several broadsides at close range, causing significant damage to her.
 This was seen as a feat that owed much to Collingwood's frequent drilling of his gunnery crew: he believed that if a ship could release three well aimed broadsides in five minutes, "no enemy could resist them".
 Several other vessels came to Santa Anas assistance and hemmed in Royal Sovereign on all sides; the latter, after being severely damaged, was relieved by the arrival of the rest of the British squadron, but was left unable to manoeuvre as the ship had been dismasted.
 Not long afterwards Santa Ana struck her colours.
 Collingwood was wounded in the battle by a splinter that gashed his leg.
 However, he was wearing silk stockings, as he advised others to also wear, so his leg wound was treated successfully.
 The problem with such wounds was that cloth would often be forced into a wound as the bullet/fragment penetrated the clothing.
 Cotton, wool, etc., would tear, but silk was stronger and could be more easily removed from the wound.
 During the intense firing, one officer reported that he ate an apple while discussing the progress of the fight.
 Collingwood had been fortunate, as he was one of only three officers left alive on the quarterdeck.